Hmnshuuu/Chat-vich-PDF/README.md

 Welcome to the RAG Based PDF Answering AI project repository!
 This project enables you to interact with your personalised PDF documents leveraging power of LLM .

+This App is an LLM-powered RAG-based Chatbot built using:
+        - Streamlit
+        - Langchain
+        - Gemini Pro

 ### **Run the Application**